 The respondent, a 36 year old teacher from Iraqi Kurdistan, had been living in Athens, Greece for two years with his wife and children, applying for asylum in 2018.
-Having been issued a asylum seeker’s card (Ausweis) in October 2019, valid until March 2020, he was waiting for the outcome of his final interview, reportedly delayed because of the Covid-19 lockdown.
+Having been issued a asylum seeker’s card (known as an ‘Ausweis’) in October 2019, valid until March 2020, he was waiting for the outcome of his final interview, reportedly delayed because of the Covid-19 lockdown.
 He had recently been offered a job in construction works in a town in the Evros region.
 The respondent was not able to identify the actual name of his destination, possibly the town of Didymoteicho.
 The respondent went from Athens to Thessaloniki, and took a bus from there.

-After waiting in front of the station, around 21:00 the respondent stopped a passing by car to ask for information about the bus schedule.
+After waiting in front of the station, at around 21:00 the respondent stopped a passing by car to ask for information about the bus schedule.
 In the car, a white Toyota pickup, were three men who claimed to be police officers.
 One of them was in black clothes, the other two were wearing clothes branded with the police logo.
 The respondent was ordered to present his documents, and specifically his asylum seeker’s card, to which he complied.

 After the beating, the respondent was kept on the ground by one of the men pointing a gun on him.
-His phone was taken and put under one of the tyre of the car, destroyed in the process.
+His phone was taken and put under one of the tyres of the car, destroyed in the process.
 He remembers seeing the man he had given his asylum seeker’s card walking away from the spot and coming back a few minutes later with his hands empty.
 At that point, a second pickup with two men in dark clothes approached them.
-The respondent was first handcuffed, then forced to get onto the second car, and then driven away for about 1 hour and a half hours.
+The respondent was first handcuffed, then forced to get onto the second car, and then driven away for about 1 hour and a half.

 “If it’s correct, then we will send you back to Athens”, said the policemen, according to the respondent.
 After this, he was left to sleep on a dirty mattress for the rest of the night.
-The morning after, around 10AM or 11AM, he was handcuffed again, removed from his room and put inside another similar room with other people.
-They were around 10, of which the respondent can recall there were 6 Moroccans, 1 Tunisian and 1 Iraqi Kurdish.
+The morning after, around 10 am or 11 am, he was handcuffed again, removed from his room and put inside another similar room with other people.
+They were around 10, of which the respondent can recall there were six Moroccans, one Tunisian and one Iraqi Kurdish.
 The respondent claims that all of them had been caught by the border police after attempting to cross the Greek-Turkish frontier on the river Evros.

-After a while, a masked man—who was wearing black clothes with Greek writings and an EU flag and a Greek flag on the shoulder—entered the room followed by the police officers, asking questions about the detainees’ accounts.
-Reportedly, the police officer with whom the respondent had been speaking the previous night, answered: “These people came from Turkey, except for this guy, he has a family in Athens and he’s registered here so we will send him back to Athens”.
-To that, the masked man, which the respondent refers to as the “commander”, replied yelling that all of them would have been taken to the river.
+After a while, a masked man—who was wearing black clothes with Greek writing and an EU flag and a Greek flag on the shoulder—entered the room followed by the police officers, asking questions about the detainees’ accounts.
+Reportedly, the police officer with whom the respondent had been speaking the previous night, answered: “These people came from Turkey, except for this guy, he has family in Athens and he’s registered here so we will send him back to Athens”.
+To that, the masked man, which the respondent refers to as the “commander”, replied, yelling that all of them would have been taken to the river.
 The interviewee was shocked and surprised to understand that the “commander” outranked the police officer in hierarchy.

-The masked men then produced a 3-meters-long inflatable raft from the trunk of the car and ordered them to inflate it, enforcing the order with more beating and kicking.
+The masked men then produced a 3-meter-long inflatable raft from the trunk of the car and ordered them to inflate it, enforcing the order with more beating and kicking.
 Once the raft was ready, they were all forced inside and ordered to keep their heads down.
 Nonetheless, the respondent managed to see two other men—both masked and armed with guns—approaching the “commander” and receiving from him an amount of money (reportedly 500€ or 600€).

 After the transaction, the two men, whom the respondent refers to as the “smugglers”, got into the raft with the detainees and quickly drove them across the river.
 Upon reaching the opposite riverside, they were ordered to disembark.
 However, before everyone could get off the raft, three Turkish military officers arrived on the scene.
 While the respondent with other 4 or 5 Moroccans had already disembarked, the “smugglers” with the remaining passengers quickly attempted crossing the river backward.